msztylko/python-extensions/C2Assembly.md

 }
 ```

 This code is quite compact, but it's due to the usage of functions from the C library.
-Our handwritten Assembly will not use these functions so let's start by replacing them.
+Our handwritten Assembly will not use these functions, so let's start by replacing them.

 ### C Palindrome second version